 So where did the cancer myth come from in the first place?
 I called up Della Rachmadia Annur, a nutritionist at the Prawijaya Women and Children's Hospital, to try to figure out why people think instant noodles cause cancer.

 "Instant noodles can trigger cancer cells to be active, but so does all processed food—stuff like corned beef and chicken nuggets," Della told me.
-"Both the noodles and the packets of flavoring contain preservatives, which means that they contain a large amount of sodium.
+"Both the noodles and the packets of flavouring contain preservatives, which means that they contain a large amount of sodium.
 Instant noodles can be dangerous for people who already have diabetes or high blood pressure, but it definitely does not directly cause cancer, especially on its own."

 The same thing can be said about the "wax coating."
 Instant noodle companies say they don't coat their noodles with wax and numerous nutritionists agree, although even if they did, it wouldn't really cause a problem.
 Plenty of fruits and vegetables contain wax on their skin too and no one argues that apples give you cancer.